-- These terms and the offer for each particular course (together the ‘Terms and Conditions’) set out the contractual terms which apply between Delta Language Training and Consultancy Ltd., trading as Norwich Institute for Language Education (NILE), part of the INTO Group, and those applying for (the Applicant) and following (the Course Participant) NILE open-enrolment courses (the ‘Course’).
+- These terms and the offer for each particular course (together the ‘Terms and Conditions’) set out the contractual terms which apply between INTO TEFL Ltd., Delta Language Training and Consultancy Ltd., trading as Norwich Institute for Language Education (NILE), part of the INTO Group, and those applying for (the Applicant) and following (the Course Participant) open-enrolment courses (the ‘Course’) provided by both companies.

 - As such, Applicants should ensure they read the Terms and Conditions very carefully before submitting their application for admission to NILE.